tc39/proposal-esm-phase-imports/README.md

 module declarations, module expressions, deferred module imports, virtualization through loaders and new worker semantics.

-Currently these phases are not yet specified for ECMAScript modules themselves, , as we do not have a specifications of any of these objects yet for JavaScript.
+Currently these phases are not yet specified for ECMAScript modules themselves.

 One of the driving specification constraints for these objects is how they behave for workers and other agents, which we would argue forms a critical